MileyNg/Code-Refactoring-Assistant/README.md

 - radon

-## Prepare test data and automated testing of these
+## Prepare test data and automated testing of these (for using the scripts addtional imports needed)

 - /documents
     - /009: raw source code files from Aizu Online Judge (http://developers.u-aizu.ac.jp/index)